 DAY 4 (Wednesday): Daphne, Black Turtle Cove, & Cerro Dragón

-Early in the morning you’ll arrive to Daphne Island, a conical Island, which is home to thousands of birds such as blue-footed boobies, frigate birds, tropic birds, and many more.
-You won’t go ashore here, but the group will navigate around this volcanic cone and get as close as possible for you to observe the birds without disturbing them (of course, binoculars are recommended to make sure you get a good look at the birds).
+Early in the morning you’ll arrive to Daphne Island, a conical Island, which is home to thousands of birds such as blue footed boobies, frigate birds, tropic birds, and many more.
+You won’t go ashore here, but will navigate around this volcanic cone to get as close as possible to observe the birds without disturbing them (of course, binoculars are recommended to make sure you get a good look at the birds).
 Daphne has been a great research site on which many scientists have spent years studying the behavior of Darwin’s finches.

 After this visit you’ll move on to our next site, Black Turtle Cove, which is a red mangrove lagoon on Santa Cruz and is a nursery for many sharks and rays.
 It’s also a great location to observe mating turtles around this time of year.
-You’ll see large groups of resting White-Tip Reef Sharks, schools of Golden Rays and Spotted Eagle Rays, and a few juvenile Scalloped Hammerhead sharks and Black-Tip sharks.
-The water very calm so paddles are often used rather than the loud panga engines to move around the area.
+You’ll see large groups of resting White-Tip Reef sharks, schools of Golden rays and Spotted Eagle rays, and a few juvenile Scalloped Hammerhead sharks and Black-Tip sharks.
+Paddles rather than the loud panga engines are used to move around the area.
 You’ll go for a naturalist walk here and snorkel in the nearby water with your guide.

 After lunch you’ll navigate for a couple of hours to Cerro Dragon, where you’ll make a dry landing on lava rocks.
 Cerro Dragon is a small bay on the west coast of Santa Cruz and got its name from the many land iguanas that live in the area.
 Land iguanas are endemic to the Galapagos Islands where they have found good mating and nesting areas.
 (Breakfast, Lunch, Dinner)

-DAY 5 (Thursday): Santa Cruz Island – Charles Darwin Station & Highlands
+DAY 5 (Thursday): Santa Cruz Island – Charles Darwin Station & Baltra Airport

 After breakfast you’ll sail to Santa Cruz Island, where you’ll visit the world-famous Charles Darwin Station, a non-profit institution that dedicates itself to studying and protecting the flora and fauna of the Galapagos.
 This is one of the best places to see land tortoises, including Lonesome George, the last survivor of his subspecies.
 Of course, you’ll also visit the station’s Tortoise Rearing Center.
 Here you can find baby, hand-sized tortoises, between the ages of one and five, and marvel at how they achieve such large sizes as adults (500 lbs. or more!).
 Galapagos tortoises are believed to have a lifespan of over 100 years, so the young ones have a long life ahead of them as long as they receive the protection they need.